|

 loses more money and advantages their competitors without getting

-drawn off the grid by a completely variable load, the wind
+off the grid by a controlled variable load, the wind turbines

-turbines would see less curtailment and the net prices for
+would see less curtailment and the net prices for the rest of

-the rest of the energy traded would either be the same or higher.
+traded would either be the same or higher.
+The power provider

-So the power provider would gain both in decreased curtailment
+could then gain both in decreased curtailment and in increased

 Negative priced energy?

-their assets and those of their customers on the grid.
-During
+and those of their customers on the grid.

-fossil power generation is tamped down versus selling excess
+to which their fossil power generation is tamped down versus

-energy to their neighbors at prices that may not be profitable.
+selling excess energy to their neighbors at prices that may not

 As more and more wind energy is brought online in any region,